-A Pot au feu (pot on the fire) is defined as a French Stew consisting of meats and vegetables.
+A Pot au feu (pot on the fire) is defined as a French Stew consisting of meat and vegetables.
 It’s steeped in rustic tradition and is typically made with beef, oxtail, or other types of meat.
 This recipe is made with chicken but it can be replaced by the meat of your choice.
 If possible, use certified organic chicken if available, for the best quality and flavor, although it is not necessary.